 After sonication, reheat beaker.
 Next, two centrifuge bottles containing 100 ml each are filled and placed in centrifuge to right.

 After centrifugation, pour the 2% into a clean beaker, reheat to a warm temperature.
 Next pour warm contents into the above syringe (monoject 60cc with luer lock) with a syringe filter attached.
 The plunger will be removed and replaced when filled.
+The least messy way is to place the filter syringe unit directly over the empty vial and then insert plunger, pressing downwards until emptied.
 There are many types of syringe filters, but I prefer the stainless steel 25 mm one as pictured.
 In it I will place a .45 micron (pore size), 25 mm diameter nylon membrane filter.

 This is my syringe filter pump gun with a monoject 60cc luer lock syringe in place with a millipore stainless steel 25mm (diameter) filter holder attached.
 This is the least tedious method to filter viscous almond oil through a .45 micron nylon filter.
 Pump slowly not to blow-out the syringe.
 Pump freely until stiff resistance is encountered and then I generally like to build up enough pressure to get 1-2 drops every second into the vial, 60-120 drops per minute.

 There are many "Roads to Rome" and filtering a challenging viscous carrier oil like Sweet Almond Oil is no exception.
 You may want to try or prefer another method than my above.
 By all means go for it!
 Here are some facts I have discovered that might help you decide your method.
 Before I go into the instrumentation, note that if one warms up the almond oil before filtering, it becomes thinner and is more easily pressure-filtered.